skip to content

 If you miss the deadlines specified in this section, you will not be able to submit your application.

 Applications without a research proposal cannot be considered.
-Please disregard the option given in the application form of replacing the research proposal with a personal statement.
+Please disregard the option in the application form to replace the research proposal with a personal statement.

-Your ranking within the year for your undergraduate and masters courses should be included with your transcript.
+Your ranking within the year for your undergraduate and master's courses should be included with your transcript.
 If this is not available as a separate document, it can be included by referees.
-Your main references are to be provided by the nominated persons themselves; you may not upload these references directly.
-You may also include a CV, sample of recent work, and further references.
+Your main references should be from academic contacts and must be provided by the nominated persons themselves; you may not upload these references directly.
+You may also include a CV, a sample of recent work, and further references.

 Selection Process

 The large majority of applications are reviewed in January, after the December deadline for applications and funding.
 Those who apply for the Gates (US) funding will be considered in October.
-Shortlisted applicants are normally invited to participate in an interview, usually with a prospective supervisor, and we may be in touch individually via your nominated email address if we seek an interview.
-Interviews will be held between 15th to 19th January 2024, please ensure that you are available.
+Shortlisted applicants are normally invited to participate in an interview, usually with a prospective Supervisor, and we may be in touch individually via your nominated email address if we seek an interview.
+Interviews will be held between 12-16 January 2026; please ensure that you are available.
 Alternative dates outside of this week will not be offered.

-For further information on how to apply visit the course page on the course website.
+For further information on how to apply, please visit the course page on the course website.

 Further information on How To Apply